Saving & Spending Financial Health

 Christophe Fouquin/Adobe Two men on segways wearing helmets

-The Segway came out in 2001 and just failed to catch on due to cost.
-They looked silly, had an odd design, and were even banned in some countries because they didn’t fit well with bicycles and pedestrians.
+Released in 2001, the Segway PT was even banned in some countries because they didn't fit well with bicycles and pedestrians.

-Safety issues ran wild with the Segway, with even the owner of the company losing control of his Segway and falling off a cliff.
-Yikes!
+Safety issues ran wild with the Segway as well.
+In 2010, a former owner of the company passed away after losing control of his Segway and falling off of a cliff.

 Resolve $10,000 or more of your debt